Home Page

 None

-ENLISTMENT AND TRAINING
+4. ENLISTMENT AND TRAINING

-Harry Duncan Burnet was recruited for service in the Army by Company Sergeant Major F.A.
-Major, R.E. of the Royal Engineers Postal Service, in early November of 1914.
 Burnet was eminently qualified for duty with the Royal Engineers Postal Service because of his civil service work as a telegraphist and postal sorting clerk and this was surely known to the Company Sergeant Major when he recruited him.
 Although Burnet was somewhat long in the tooth when he was recruited, his age would not be a hindrance to his performance of duty since he would be well behind the front lines when performing these duties.

 Burnet was given a medical examination at Liverpool by a Captain in the Royal Army Medical Corps on the 20th of November 1914.
 The medical examiner indicated that Burnet had no marks of previous disease and no congenital defects.
 His vision was classified as 6/6 in both eyes and it was noted that he had three vaccination marks on his left arm.
 These vaccinations were made in infancy.
 Burnet declared an unwillingness to be vaccinated again.
 After this rather cursory examination, Burnet was found fit for service in the Army.
 On this same date, Burnet’s Certificate of Primary Military Examination was issued by the Recruiting Officer, Major C.A.
 Wheeler, R.E., who found him fit for duty in the Royal Engineers Postal Service.

 The Oath of Attestation was administered to Harry Burnet in London on the 27th of November 1914.
-His was a Short Service Attestation for the duration of the war, and he indicated that he was willing to enlist for General Service [2].
+His was a Short Service Attestation for the duration of the war, and he indicated that he was willing to enlist for General Service.[12]

 Burnet’s attestation was certified on the 27th of November by the Attesting Officer, the same Major C.A.
 Wheeler, R.E. who was his Recruiting Officer.
 Major Wheeler also signed the documents as the Approving Officer for Burnet’s attestation.